Leading a Ride

 4. Ride and have fun!

-5. Repeat and take advantage of the Ride Leader Incentive program (see below) by emailing the waiver sheet (and a group photo if you have one!) to the Ride Coordinator at rides@nrvbike.com
+5. Repeat and take advantage of the Ride Leader Incentive program (see below).

 Ride Leader Incentives

-The NRVBA offers a number of incentives to members who regularly lead rides.
-You can earn these benefits when you meet all of the following conditions.
-If you:
+The NRVBA offers a number of incentives to members who lead rides.
+See below for details:

-• Email the ride coordinator after the ride
+• Please email the ride coordinator your T-shirt size after your ride.

 Ride Leader Guidelines